Shop Contact Lenses

 - Put a reminder on your computer to take a 2-3 minute break from the screen every 45 minutes

-- Limit your children’s computer activity and video games to 45 minutes a session
+- Limit your children’s computer and gaming activity to 45 minutes a session

 - Blink frequently, as it helps you avoid dry eyes and irritation